MisanthropicBit/neotest-busted/README.md

 ## Parametric tests

+> [!IMPORTANT]
+> Supporting parametric tests requires extra computation to find them so support
+> is disabled by default.
+You need to set `parametric_test_discovery` to `true`
+> if you want neotest-busted to find parametric tests.

 `neotest-busted` supports parametric tests that are generated at runtime as opposed to being defined entirely at source-level as shown below. `describe`'s can also be parametric and are also supported.

-Parametric tests will also be shown in the neotest summary.
+Due to technical limitations, parametric tests won't be shown in the neotest summary until they have been run.

 ```lua
 describe("parametric tests", function()